shagu/pfQuest/README.md

 # Chat/Macro CLI
 <img src="http://shagu.org/pfQuest/img/chat-cli.png">

 The addon features a CLI interface which allows you to easilly create macros to show your favourite herb or mining-veins.
-Let's say you want to display all **Iron Ore** deposits, then type in chat or create a macro with the text: `/db spawn Iron ore`.
+Let's say you want to display all **Iron Deposit** deposits, then type in chat or create a macro with the text: `/db spawn Iron Deposit`.
 If `/db` doesn't work for you, there are also some other aliases available like `/shagu`, `pfquest` and `/pfdb`.

 # Map & Minimap Nodes